 5.1 Show that items are suitable only for young children

-This is the final step in deciding whether or not you can apply the zero rate to your product.
-You must have addressed the previous conditions detailed in paragraph 1.4.
+This is the final step in deciding if you can apply the zero-rate to your product.
+You must have addressed the previous conditions detailed in paragraph 1.3.

-The final test that must be satisfied is that the articles must not be suitable for older persons.
-This can be met by ensuring that they’re ‘held out for sale’ for young children, which is your statement that the items are suitable only for young children and therefore unsuitable for older people.
+The final test that must be satisfied is that the articles must not be suitable for older people.
+This can be met by making sure that they’re ‘held out for sale’ (see section 5.2 to find out what this means) for young children, which is your statement that the items are suitable only for young children and therefore unsuitable for older people.

 5.2 The meaning of ‘held out for sale’

 This is the way in which the article is labelled, packaged, displayed, invoiced or advertised.
 It includes any promotional items and the heading under which an article is listed in a catalogue, webpage or price list.

 You cannot necessarily zero-rate goods you sell simply because they were zero-rated when you bought them.
 How they’re ‘held out for sale’ will affect their liability.